gergap/vim/README.markdown

 * S-F12: Opens definition in vertical split view.
 * M-Down: Next typo (spellchecking)
 * M-Up:   Previous typo (spellchecking)

+Note, that I've changed a while ago from a German keyboard to US keyboard, simply because all programming characters like e.g. `[]{}/\'"` are easily accessisble.
+This also means that I don't need F12 anymore, because Vim's default `CTRL-]` is more handy.
+I just kept it, because I have no other use for it at the moment.

 Special keys in vimdiff mode
 ----------------------------